TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-Basically, this vulnerability is exploiting the admin profile image upload, because it doesn't validate correctly the uploaded file extension and we can be able to upload a malicious `PHP` file, like a webshell.
+Basically, this vulnerability is exploiting the admin profile `image upload`, because it doesn't validate correctly the uploaded file extension and we can be able to upload a malicious `PHP` file, like a webshell.

 <br />